-- 13. Students who are in violation of the policy and procedures for Radiation Protection/Radiation Safety will meet with their Clinical Preceptor/and or Program Officials (Program Director, Clinical Coordinator) and a Student Conference Report form (Form G) will be completed to document the reason for the conference and the expectations that the student is to meet. - 14.
+- 13. Students who are in violation of the policy and procedures for Radiation Protection/Radiation Safety will meet with their Clinical Preceptor, Program Director, and/or Clinical Coordinator and a Student Conference Report form (Form G) will be completed to document the reason for the conference and the expectations that the student is to meet. - 14.
 Violations in this policy will reflect in the student's clinical practicum course grade as point reductions in the category of professionalism. - 15.
 Repeat violations or infractions of policies related to radiation safety policy or patient safety will result in the student being placed on clinical probation.